Berenstain Bears: Stage show

 The off-Broadway musical The Berenstain Bears LIVE! in Family Matters, the Musical debuted in June 2011 at MMAC (Manhattan Movie and Arts Center) in New York City, after having toured the country in an earlier version.
 Originally scheduled to run from June to September 4, the show was extended through October and subsequently moved to the Marjorie S. Deane Little Theatre for an open-ended run.
 The show was produced by Berenstain fan Matt Murphy, whose previous work included Memphis and Altar Boyz.
 Improper Magazine called it "a genuinely enjoyable and enriching experience for kids", while The New York Times said that "little theatergoers will enjoy the actors" but the story was "a bit too tidy and tame".

-Feature film
+Cancelled feature film

 A planned Berenstain Bears feature film adaptation was announced in 2009 by Walden Media and director Shawn Levy, whose company 21 Laps would produce the film.
-The project was envisioned as a comedy with both live action and computer-animated elements, and an original storyline that would combine details from several Berenstain books.
+The project was envisioned as a comedy with both live action and animated elements, and an original storyline that would combine details from several Berenstain books.
 "I'd like the film to be un-ironic about its family connections but have a wry comedic sensibility that isn't oblivious to the fact that they're bears", Levy said.
 Comparing it to the film Elf, Levy said he thought the Berenstain Bears film would be "witty but never sarcastic".
 As of January 2012, the project was reportedly in the script phase, but the company's option has since expired.